 Personal note: I am always surprised at folks who invest an incredible amount of time and money on dance, modeling, and other lessons; who pay for spray tans, flippers, beautiful costumes, and accessories — but approach getting their photogenic entry done almost as an afterthought.

 With photogenic scores often the deciding factor in who takes overall awards in many competitions (sometimes with prizes like cars, cash, and travel at stake), getting and updating your competition pictures should be a priority, not something done last minute with little-to-no time to reshoot or tweak things like retouching and final prints before entering your best image(s) in photogenic events.

 Pageant people: Anything goes.
+Ask your pageant director for specific guidelines.
 Call or email to discuss specific suggestions for wardrobe and accessories for your particular shoot.

-Ask your pageant director for specific guidelines.
+All others: We’ll discuss your wardrobe choices on a case-by-case basis.
+Have a good one!
 Looking forward to helping you create what we hope will be your next award-winning headshots/ports.